blipk/Bowser/README.md

 ## Bowser for linux

-Set up rules to open specific URLs in specific web browsers.
+Acts as the default web browser and allows you to set up rules to open specific URLs in specific web browsers.

 ### Installation